rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/form-props.md

 #### `arrayMinItems.computeSkipPopulate`

+The signature and documentation for this property is as follow:

+##### computeSkipPopulate <T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()

 A function that determines whether to skip populating the array with default values based on the provided validator, schema, and root schema.
  If the function returns `true`, the array will not be populated with default values.
  If the function returns `false`, the array will be populated with default values according to the `populate` option.

+###### Parameters

+- validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that is used to detect valid schema conditions
+- schema: S - The schema for which resolving a condition is desired
+- [rootSchema]: S - The root schema that will be forwarded to all the APIs

+###### Returns

+- boolean: A boolean indicating whether to skip populating the array with default values.

 ##### Example